judka-uriel/uriel-book/uriel_en.md

 upon numbers, where numbers are the values of memory cells upon which the Universe is based.
 <!-- As the mathematician Kronecker observed: “G‑d created the
-whole numbers, everything else is the work of man,” in the sense that the Universe is founded upon numbers, while man has the ability to perform further operations. -->
+whole numbers, everything else is the work of man”, in the sense that the Universe is founded upon numbers, while man has the ability to perform further operations. -->